 Greg Willitts, president of FivePine Lodge and Spa, took advantage of the hospitality management professional development courses offered in his backyard.
 Located in Sisters, FivePine features a grand lodge, 36 cabins, conference center and spa.

-Willitts enrolled in the revenue management and pricing course.
-After completing the class he saw immediate improvement in annual profit.
-Occupancy improved 9.8% the first year after Willitts took revenue management.
+After completing the revenue management and pricing course, Willitts saw immediate improvement in annual profit.
+Occupancy improved by 9.8% the first year.
 “I was amazed at the 25.4% increase in lodging revenue,” said Willitts.

 Our hospitality courses are designed to prepare working professionals for the next step in their career.
 Choose from a wide variety of courses that reflect the dynamic nature of our hospitality industry.
 Each course gives professionals new knowledge, tools and skills to apply immediately at the workplace.

 Changing customer expectations, new and cheap technology, and a challenging labor market make for a dynamic industry landscape.
 Automation of basic tasks is an example of how some companies stay competitive.
 Explore technologies shaping the field and how industry leaders leverage them to improve efficiency and service.

 Revenue Management and Pricing (HM 420) LEARN ABOUT COURSE

 Revenue management is critical to the hospitality industry.
 Learn essentials every manager needs: the fundamentals, capacity management, duration control, demand, forecasting, discounting, overbooking, displacement analysis, channel management, and pricing execution.

 Customer service is a differentiator.
 Your team’s philosophy, customer interactions and handling of complaints can make you stand out -- or not.
 Learn how to implement programs that create loyal customers, from design and delivery, to customer interaction systems, to service recovery.

 Online Marketing and Reputation Management